sfu-dhil/lim-schema/docs/encoding_structure.md

 ## Openers and Closers

-Openers and closers refer to material that tend to begin or conclude a letter, the
+Openers and closers refer to material that tend to begin or conclude a letter.

 ### Salutations